15 Genius Camping Must Haves (Plus Bonus Tips + Hacks!)

 By Anukrati from Bulbul on the Wing

-A travel hammock should definitely be added to your camping checklist!
-They also make great gifts for outdoor enthusiasts, frequent travelers, and anyone who loves camping or glamping.
-Look for great-quality hammocks that are designed with the newest technology and hold plenty of weight.
+Look for great-quality hammocks designed with the newest technology that hold plenty of weight.
 While they should be spacious enough to hold an adult (or two, if you’re considering a double hammock), they should also be small enough to pack and take anywhere.

 Handy camping tips and hacks